 What does Pavochon mean?

-Pavochon that means Pavo (turkey) and chon, is from Lechon (roasted pig or pernil).
+Pavochon, which means Pavo (turkey) and chon, is from Lechon (roasted pig or pernil).
 This turkey recipe is seasoned the same way you season a Puerto Rican roasted

 What makes Pavochon different from traditional Thanksgiving turkey?